argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

 ## Understanding the Record Object

-The `record` object is the main object that contains all the information about the Argilla `record` object in the UI, like `fields`, `metadata`, etc. Your template can use this object to display record information within the custom field.
-You can for example access the fields of the record by navigating to `{{record.fields.<field_name>}}` and this generally works the same for `metadata`, `responses`, etc.
+The `record` object is the main JavaScript object that contains all the information about the Argilla `record` object in the UI, like `fields`, `metadata`, etc. Your template can use this object to display record information within the custom field.
+You can for example access the fields of the record by navigating to `record.fields.<field_name>` and this generally works the same for `metadata`, `responses`, etc.

 ## Using Handlebars in your template

 By default, custom fields will use the [handlebars syntax engine](https://handlebarsjs.com/) to render templates with `record` information.
 This engine will convert the content inside the brackets `{{}}` to the values of record's field's object that you reference within your template.
-As described in the [Accessing record information](#accessing-record-information) section, you can access the fields of the record by navigating to `{{record.fields.<field_name>}}`.
+As described in the [Understanding the Record Object](#understanding-the-record-object) section, you can access the fields of the record by navigating to `{{record.fields.<field_name>}}`.
 For more complex use cases, handlebars has various [expressions, partials, and helpers](https://handlebarsjs.com/guide/) that you can use to render your data.
-You can deactivate the `handlebars` engine with the `advanced_mode=False` parameter in `CustomField`, then you will need to define custom javascript to access the record attributes, like described in the [Advanced Mode](#advanced-mode) section.
+You can deactivate the `handlebars` engine with the `advanced_mode=True` parameter in `CustomField`, then you will need to define custom javascript to access the record attributes, like described in the [Advanced Mode](#advanced-mode) section.

 ### Usage example